andersfylling/disgord/internal/httd/README.md

 The list of buckets can then be consolidated, memory wise, if two or more hashed endpoints uses the same bucket key/hash.
 The most recent bucket should overwrite the older bucket and all related endpoints should then point to the same bucket.

 #### Concurrent requests
 ~~Due to the above, we can only send one request (per bucket) at the time until Discord returns rate limit information for the given bucket.
-Once the bucket is reset after Discord DisGord must return to sending request through the same bucket sequentially to reduce potential rate limits.~~
+Once the bucket is reset after Discord Disgord must return to sending request through the same bucket sequentially to reduce potential rate limits.~~

 ~~For a normal header, without any rate limit information, we can only send sequential requests for the bucket.~~
 ```markdown